 My children generally eat what we eat and most of the recipes I’ve published on Cardiff Mummy Says are ones we enjoy as a family.
 However, as much as they love the sweet potatoes, I don’t think they would have been too impressed with a cauliflower steak so this is something I’ve cooked a few times now for just me on my work-from-home days, and with Cardiff Daddy on the occasions we eat without the kids.
 He fully admits he would have preferred an actual steak, but I think he was quite surprised that he enjoyed the cauliflower alternative.
 “It’s all about the sauce,” he says.
 Indeed, the sauce is lovely!

 I made some adaptations to the recipes in the book, based on personal taste and ingredients I didn’t have.
-Niomi’s sweet potato recipe requires 2 teaspoons of nutritional yeast (no, I didn’t know what it was either, but you can read all about it here).
+Niomi’s sweet potato recipe requires 2 teaspoons of nutritional yeast (I didn’t have any in the house but if you’re not sure what it is then you can read all about it here).
 On a whim, I decided to chuck in a dollop of Marmite instead.
 Now, Marmite is a yeast extract which is a by-product of the brewing industry and completely different to nutritional yeast.
 But I adore Marmite and in fairness, it tasted really, really good.
 Niomi also cooks hers with coconut oil, but I’d run out, so I used olive oil in the recipe the first time I made it and it tasted fine, so I’ve just stuck with that.